teamfeedr/interview-challenge/README-FULLSTACK.md

 On any given day a user's balance should reflect the amount of credits they've purchased plus any subsidies they may have for that day.
 See the examples at the bottom of this doc for further context.

-Design a REST API and database schema which reflects the following spec:
+Design a REST API and SQLdatabase schema which reflects the following spec:

 Users can: